 My second book, Governing Borderless Threats, co-authored with my long-term collaborator Prof Shahar Hameiri,

-political geography, it builds a new analytical framework - the State Transformation Approach - that draws attention to
+geography, it builds a new analytical framework - the State Transformation Approach - that draws attention to efforts to

-efforts to transform domestic state apparatuses managing particular security issues, networking them across state
+transform domestic state apparatuses managing particular security issues, networking them across state borders and

-borders and encouraging them to impose international discipline on other parts of their state and society.
-This state
+encouraging them to impose international discipline on other parts of their state and society.
+This state transformation

-transformation process is, we show, profoundly shaped by social conflict rooted in the political economy of specific
+process is, we show, profoundly shaped by social conflict rooted in the political economy of specific issue areas.
+We

-issue areas.
-We present case studies of environmental degradation, pandemic disease and transnational crime in
+present case studies of environmental degradation, pandemic disease and transnational crime in the Asia-Pacific.

 My third book, Societies Under Siege: Exploring How International Economic Sanctions (Do Not) Work, does exactly